mvolkmann/context-easy/README.md

 - `context.map(path, fn)`\
   This replaces the array at the given path with a new array.
-  The function provided as the second argument is called on each array element.
+  The function provided as the second argument is passed each array element one at a time.
   The new array will contain the return values of each of these calls.

 - `context.push(path, newValue1, newValue2, ...)`\